Enhancing my blog for Scientific Writing - Integrate Comments, Better TOC and Latex Support

 Adding Giscus Embed Code to Pelican

 After completing the configuration on Giscus.app, scroll down to the Enable giscus section.
 You’ll find a generated JavaScript snippet that initializes the comment system.
-Copy this block of code and integrate it into your site template.
+Copy this block of code and integrate it into the site template.

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 | |

 For Pelican, the most appropriate place to embed the comments is at the end of each article.
-To achieve this, open your theme’s article.html template and locate the closing block for the article content.
-Paste the Giscus script just below the article body, but before the closing </article>
+To achieve this, once again open the theme’s article page template themes/Flex/templates/article.html and locate the closing block for the article content.
+Paste the Giscus script just below the article body, but before the closing </article> tag.
+This placement ensures that the component inherits the layout, styles, and responsiveness provided by Pelican’s rendering system.